 Key takeaways:

-- A quick WHOIS lookup is one of the simplest ways to show who’s behind a domain, its registrar, registration dates, and nameserver information.
+- A WHOIS lookup is one of the easiest ways to find out who owns a domain name, including its registrar, registration dates, and nameserver details.

-- If a domain isn’t available, you can monitor its availability or explore other names using Network Solutions’ domain tools.
+- When a domain is taken, you can find domain name owner details, monitor availability, or explore alternative names using domain tools.

 If you’re here to find out who owns a domain or simply find a domain owner, it’s safe to say you’re either: